tabaoman/v-datatable-ext/README.md

   //         filter[0...n]: the values of filter lists
   //         sortBy: by which column need to sort
   //         direction: sort direction
+  //       The returned json object:
+  //         'data'(array): the new list of items
+  //         'total'(int): the total number of items
+  //         'setting'(object): Optional.
+You can reset the data table with a new setting
   url: '/list',
   //     'urlToDelete': the url send PUT request to.
 It is supposed to delete item(s)
   urlToDelete: '/delete',